If you’re reading this, you are:

 The quality doesn’t stop at our surrounds, either.

-We’ve partnered with Coyote Outdoor Living for their incredible stainless steel appliances.
+We’ve partnered with Coyote Outdoor Living for their incredible stainless steel outdoor kitchen appliances.

 Coyote has wide variety of appliances, ranging from gas grills, to charcoal grills, to sinks, to refrigerators, to doors, to drawers, to power burners, and more.
 Their entire line comes standard in 304 stainless steel.